t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

     - ins: A. Pescape
     date: '2016'
     seriesinfo: Future Gener.
 Comput.
 Syst., vol. 56, pp. 684-700
-  Evans:
-    title: 'The Internet of Things: How the next evolution of the Internet is changing everything'
-    author:
-    - ins: D. Evans
-    date: '2011'
-    seriesinfo: CISCO White Paper
   Shi:
     title: 'Edge computing: vision and challenges'
     author: